-The Global Academic Fellows Programme was created to provide outstanding and aspiring legal academics with time and resources to transition into the global teaching market.
-Fellows will have access to an internationally leading faculty for mentorship and affiliation with related research centers alongside support for attending academic conferences to present their work.
-Other opportunities will include the option of co-teaching courses and organizing funded academic conferences.
-Applicants should have completed their doctoral degrees before the start of their appointments, unless they possess significant practice experience.
-The successful candidate will be appointed at the grade of Post-doctoral Fellow.
+The Global Academic Fellows Program was created to provide outstanding and aspiring legal academics with time and resources to transition into the global teaching market.
+Fellows will have access to an internationally leading faculty for mentorship, affiliation with related research centers, and funding for attending academic conferences to present their work.
+Other opportunities will include teaching fellows’ own course or gaining experience in core courses, and organizing funded academic conferences in your field.
+Applicants should have completed their final degrees (JD, JSD, or PhD) before the start of their appointments, unless they possess significant practice experience.

-One to three fellows will be appointed each year, and will be expected to be in residence at HKU and devote their time primarily to their own research and preparation for entering the international teaching market in the second year of their fellowship.
+One to three fellows will be appointed each year, and will be expected to be in residence at HKU and devote their time primarily to their own research and preparation for entering the international teaching market.
+Fellows will also teach one course per year to further develop their teaching portfolios.
 Fellows will be provided shared office space and administrative support when needed.
 Information about the Department of Law and the Faculty of Law can be found at: www.law.hku.hk.
-Specific questions can be made to the Director at email@example.com.